Are you tootling along with an antivirus program on your PC, oblivious to the security threat to your smartphone and tablet?

 Having a good security suite is very important, but there are lots of issues around online security, privacy and protecting your information that you should keep on top of.
 Here are some links to find more information:

-The computer antivirus software tested by CHOICE ranged from free to $100.
+The computer antivirus software reviewed by CHOICE range from free to $95.